Skip to main content

 1. If the senior is in immediate danger, cannot be left alone safely, or has a medical emergency, call 911 now.

-2. If you suspect elder abuse, neglect, exploitation, or abandonment, use Connecticut Protective Services for the Elder at 1-888-385-4225 during business hours or 211 after hours.
+2. If you suspect elder abuse, neglect, exploitation, or abandonment, call Connecticut Protective Services at 1-888-385-4225 during business hours.
+Call 211 after hours, on weekends, or on state holidays.

-3. If a hospital or nursing home is trying to discharge the senior without safe home care in place, ask for the discharge planner or social worker immediately and call CHCPE or 211 option 3 for community-based care help the same day.
+3. If a hospital or nursing home is trying to discharge the senior without safe home care in place, ask for the discharge planner or social worker right away.
+Ask them to contact CHCPE, CFC, or Money Follows the Person before the discharge date.

 Quick help box